diffpy/diffpy.srfit/doc/devmanual/extending.rst

 the diffpy.srfit.structure module are also built around this principle.
 These adapters are hierarchical ``ParameterSets`` (found in ``diffpy.srfit.fitbase.parameterset``) that encapsulate the different pieces of a structure.
-For example, the ``DiffpyStructure`` structure adapter in ``diffpy.srfit.structure.diffpystructure`` contains ``LatticeParSet``, which encapsulates the lattice data and one ``AtomParSet`` per atom.
+For example, the ``DiffpyStructureParSet`` structure adapter in ``diffpy.srfit.structure.diffpyparset`` contains ``DiffpyLatticeParSet``, which encapsulates the lattice data and one ``DiffpyAtomParSet`` per atom.
 These each contain parameters for what they encapsulate, such as lattice parameters or atom positions.

 Fundamentally, it is the adjustable parameters of a structure container, forward calculator or other object that needs to be adapted so that SrFit can